FWuermse/timeline-kml-splitter/src/README.md

-# A simple script for splitting of KML files
+# A simple script for splitting KML files

 If you have a large amount of Locations in a KML file you can split it up into different smaller ones with this tool by selecting a time span.